KonstantinosPavlis/educational-software/README.md

 ## 🚀 Purpose

 This software was created within the context of an educational initiative to support experiential learning and promote digital interaction with local cultural and natural environments.
-It is offered solely for academic and research use.
+It is developed solely for academic and research purposes.

 ## 📷 Screenshots